nelhage/blog.nelhage.com/source/_posts/2015-02-01-regular-expression-search-with-suffix-arrays.markdown

 array, and then only search those locations in the corpus.

-For example, given `/hello.*world/`, we can easily see that any mathches must contain the string "hello", and so we could look up "hello", find all lines containing it, and then check each line against the full regular expression.
+For example, given `/hello.*world/`, we can easily see that any matches must contain the string "hello", and so we could look up "hello", find all lines containing it, and then check each line against the full regular expression.